Jiaoyang-Li/Jiaoyang-Li.github.io/_pages/about.md

       [2020.04] 2 papers accepted to <a href="https://www.ijcai20.org/"> IJCAI 2020</a>.
     </li>
      <li>
-      [2020.02] Visiting the <a href="https://www.monash.edu/it/dsai/optimisation"> Optimization Research Group</a> for 6 months at Monash University, Melbourne, VIC, Australia.
+      [2020.02] Visited the <a href="https://www.monash.edu/it/dsai/optimisation"> Optimization Research Group</a> for 6 months at Monash University, Melbourne, VIC, Australia.
     </li>
     <li>
       [2020.02] A talk at <a href="https://pages.mtu.edu/~lebrown/eaai/"> EAAI 2020</a> in New York, NY, USA.